Overview of the Lab

-Christina Gremel, PhD - Associate Professor of Psychology, University of Califorina at San Diego
+Christina Gremel, PhD - Tenured Associate Professor of Psychology, University of California at San Diego

 Guohong Cui, MD, PhD - Principal Investigator, National Institute of Environmental Health Sciences

-Brian Mathur, PhD - Assistant Professor of Pharmacology, University of Maryland
+Brian Mathur, PhD - Tenured Associate Professor of Pharmacology, University of Maryland

 Verginia C. Cuzon Carlson, PhD - Assistant Scientist, Oregon National Primate Research Center

-Xin Jin, PhD - Assistant Professor, Salk Institute for Biological Studies
+Xin Jin, PhD - Tenured Associate Professor, Salk Institute for Biological Studies

-Sang Beom Jun, PhD - Assistant Professor of Biomedical Engineering, Ewha University, Seoul
+Sang Beom Jun, PhD - Associate Professor of Biomedical Engineering, Ewha University, Seoul

 Giuseppe Talani, PhD - Research Assistant Professor, University of Cagliari, Sardinia, Italy

-Louise Adermark, PhD - Reseach Assistant Professor, University of Goteborg , Sweden
+Louise Adermark, PhD - Research Assistant Professor, University of Goteborg , Sweden